j-a-ryan/Collisions/README.md

 <b>Physicists</b> desiring an app for visualizing particle accelerator experiments, please download <a href="https://github.com/j-a-ryan/Collisions/releases">the latest version</a> and play with it.
 Click on the Help button to read the manaul.
 After getting the hang of what it does, if you would like a similar application be built, please tell me about your ideas at j dot a dot ryan at protonmail.
 I am a former software developer headed to the physics graduate program at ODU in the fall of 2026.
 I have just been given an at odu.edu address: jryan017.
 Use either.

-## Current status, August 8, 2026:
+## Current status, August 20, 2026:
-Apha release 0.4.0.
+Apha release 0.4.1 is available.
+I'm cleaning up the code.
 Beta 1.0.0 will be released in a few weeks.

-Collisions v0.4.0-alpha has logging of unhandled exceptions to a local file.
+Collisions v0.4.1-alpha has logging of unhandled exceptions to a local file.
 Also, the user can now see the components of the vectors in the graphs by right-clicking on the particles (vector tips).
 - TODOs for later, such as
   - Fix little issues raised by the linter
   - Refactor style strings for maintainability